thoughtworks-jumpstart/jumpstart/how-to-learn-effectively.md

 - [Myth of the Genius Programmer](https://www.youtube.com/watch?v=0SARbwvhupQ)
 - [The genius fallacy](http://jxyzabc.blogspot.sg/2017/09/the-genius-fallacy.html)
 - [Jargon.js](http://jargon.js.org/)
-- [Javascript Masterclass](https://www.youtube.com/watch?v=v0TFmdO4ZP0) \(this talk is not about Javascript - rather it's about how to navigate the road to expertise/mastery\)
+- [JavaScript Masterclass](https://www.youtube.com/watch?v=v0TFmdO4ZP0) \(this talk is not about JavaScript - rather it's about how to navigate the road to expertise/mastery\)

 ## Assignment